ddev/ddev-contrib/docker-compose-services/postgres/README.md

 Future enhancements (PR's welcome here) include:

-* Non-volatile postgres database (store it on a docker volume like ddev's normal mariadb container does)
 * Provide interactive custom commands to interact with the `postgres` utility in the container interactively.
 * Consider changing suggested import/export hooks into "exec" hooks with "service: postgres" instead of running `ddev pg*` on the host.